A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Previous Sketches and Processes

+When $p \mid x$ each of the summands is $0$ whereas when $p \nmid x$ the cosine terms sum to $0$.
 The \Levy{} process with characteristic exponent $f$ is the compound Poisson process with jumps uniformly chosen from $-2\pi (p-1)/p, \ldots, 0,\ldots,2\pi (p-1)/p $.
-See \cref{fig:L0}.
-The corresponding \LevyTower{} reconstructs \cite{kane2010optimal}'s sketch: subsample through Poisson processes and uniformly project over $\Z_p$ with the uniform random jumps.
-It is straightforward to see that the resulting \LevyTower{} is \emph{integral} in the sense that $S_k\in \{2j\pi/p:j=0,\ldots,p\}$ for any $k$ and $S_k$ can be identified by a $\Z_p$-value.
-Moreover, while \cite{kane2010optimal}'s estimator needs to assume $p$ is a prime, the \LevyTower{} will work no matter whether $p$ is prime or not.
+See~\cref{fig:L0}.
+The corresponding \LevyTower{} reconstructs the Kane-Nelson-Woodruff sketch~\cite{kane2010optimal}: subsample through Poisson processes and uniformly project over $\Z_p$ with the uniform random jumps.
+It is straightforward to see that the resulting \LevyTower{} is \emph{integral} in the sense that $S_k\in \{2j\pi/p:j=0,\ldots,p-1\}$ so $S_k$ can be identified by a $\Z_p$-value.